nagasudhirpulla/taming_python/blog/skills/dataframe_pivot_melt.md

 ```

 ### Note
-Pivot function will throw error if the combination of index and attribute columns have duplicate values
+* Pivot function will throw error if the combination of index and attribute columns have duplicate values.
+If the value column

 <hr/>